Death of Michael Jackson: Background

-Murray testified that he tried to revive Jackson for around ten minutes by performing Cardiopulmonary resuscitation (CPR) and administering flumazenil, a drug used to counteract sedative overdose, after which he called for help from staff present in the house.
-Statements described Murray using a non-standard CPR technique on Jackson.
-The recording of the emergency call was released on June 26, one day after Jackson's death, and it described Murray administering CPR on a bed, not on a hard surface such as a floor which would be both standard practice and more effective.
-Murray said that he placed one hand underneath Jackson and used the other for chest compression, whereas standard practice is to use both hands for compression.
-Murray controversially did not call 911; he said that he was hindered because there was no landline telephone in the house and because he did not know the house's exact address.
-It was later discovered that in the hour after discovering Jackson not breathing, Murray made several private calls on his cell phone that he did not inform law enforcement about.
-A security guard eventually called 911 at 12:21 p.m., nearly an hour and a half after Jackson was first discovered not breathing.
-Paramedics reached Jackson at 12:26 p.m. and found that he was not breathing and had no pulse.
+Murray testified that he attempted to revive Jackson for about 10 minutes by performing cardiopulmonary resuscitation (CPR) and administering flumazenil, a drug used to counteract sedative overdose, before calling for help from staff in the house.
+Statements described Murray using a non-standard CPR technique.
+The recording of the emergency call, released on June 26, one day after Jackson's death, described Murray performing CPR on a bed, not on a hard surface such as a floor which would be both standard practice and more effective.
+Murray said he placed one hand underneath Jackson and used the other for chest compressions, whereas standard practice is to use both hands for compression.
+Murray did not call 911; he said he was hindered by the absence of a landline in the house and by not knowing the exact address.
+It was later discovered that during the hour after finding Jackson not breathing, Murray made several private calls on his cell phone that he did not disclose to law enforcement.
+A security guard eventually called 911 at 12:21 p.m., nearly an hour and a half after Jackson was first found unresponsive.
+Paramedics arrived at 12:26 p.m. and found that Jackson was not breathing and had no pulse.

 Paramedics performed CPR for 42 minutes at the house.
-Murray's attorney stated that Jackson had a pulse when he was taken out of the house and put in the ambulance.
-A Los Angeles Fire Department (LAFD) official gave a different account, stating that paramedics found Jackson in "full cardiac arrest", and that they did not observe a change in his status en route to the hospital.
-LAFD transported him to the Ronald Reagan UCLA Medical Center.
-The ambulance arrived at the hospital at approximately 1:14 p.m., and a team of medical personnel attempted to resuscitate him for more than an hour.
-They were unsuccessful, and Jackson was pronounced dead at 2:26 p.m. at the age of 50.
+Murray's attorney stated that Jackson had a pulse when he was taken from the house and placed in the ambulance.
+A Los Angeles Fire Department (LAFD) official gave a different account, stating that paramedics found Jackson in "full cardiac arrest" and that they observed no change in his condition en route to the hospital.
+Jackson was transported to Ronald Reagan UCLA Medical Center.
+The ambulance arrived at approximately 1:14 p.m., and a team of medical personnel attempted to resuscitate him for more than an hour.
+Their efforts were unsuccessful, and Jackson was pronounced dead at 2:26 p.m. at the age of 50.
+(Note: Attributed to multiple references:)